What is Merino Wool?

 What is Merino Wool Used For?

-The wool is commonly used for ski and winter clothing as its high insulation regulates the body temperature and naturally locks in heat, while still offering breathability.
+The fine wool is commonly used for ski and winter clothing as its high insulation regulates the body temperature and naturally locks in heat, while still offering breathability.

 Often used for sports and exercise clothing, the fabric offers lots of great properties for active pursuits due to its versatile nature.
 It can also be used for thermal underwear due to its antibacterial properties.